thradams/Modules/README.md

 ## Auto pointers

-Pointers can be qualified with auto.
-Destroy will be called at the end of scope.
+Pointers can be qualified with auto, it means that the pointer is the onwer of the pointed object.

 ```cpp